 “But I got it going again,” Randy said with a laugh, and they basked in the shared nostalgia.

-“Seemed like that was the last time we were all together,” Jason reflected.
+“Seemed like that was the last time we were all together,” Jason reminisced.
 “And now, doesn’t feel like those days are ever going to come back.”

 “But it was sure fun while it lasted.”